I am showing you 12 best gift ideas for homemakers and homesteaders. You will surely find a good present for your family member or friend!

 - What it is: Essentially, it is a steamer basket that you can put into pretty much any pot, as it adjusts to the size of the pot.
 You can then steam your vegetables or other food.

-- Why it’s the perfect gift idea for homemakers and homesteaders: First and foremost, I love that by steaming food, the vitamins and nutrients don’t get leeached into the cooking water.
+- Why it’s the perfect gift idea for homemakers and homesteaders: First and foremost, I love that by steaming food, the vitamins and nutrients don’t get leached into the cooking water.
 That makes this cooking technique healthier.
 But even more so, you can use it to heat up food with it, too.
-If you have made salmon cakes for example, you simply place them into the steamer basket and steam them for 5-10 minutes over boiling water.
+If you have made salmon cakes, for example, you simply place them into the steamer basket and steam them for 5-10 minutes over boiling water.
 It is perfect for anyone who does not have a microwave or doesn’t want to use it for reheating.

 - What it is: These are starter cultures for anything from sourdough to buttermilk, yogurt, kefir, and various fresh and aged cheeses.
 They all come in small, flat packages.

-- Why it’s the perfect gift idea for homemakers and homesteaders: Homemakers and homesteader love to make food from scratch.
+- Why it’s the perfect gift idea for homemakers and homesteaders: Homemakers and homesteaders love to make food from scratch.
 Especially, traditional foods such as sourdough breads or cultured dairy.
-Not only are these starter cultures made by the reputable company Cultures for Health, they also come in packages that you could send by mail in an envolope.
+Not only are these starter cultures made by the reputable company Cultures for Health, but they also come in packages that you could send by mail in an envelope.
 They would also make great stocking stuffers!
 You will get detailed instructions about how to get the starters going.
 Should you have questions or problems, you can contact the company and they will help you!

 - What it is: It is a two-piece item with a bottom and an insert.
 You will put the butter in the top part, water in the bottom part, and invert the butter part into the bottom.
 That way you can keep your butter on the counter for up to 30 days.